Luxury Institute: 7 luxury myths destroying brand performance

 Myth #4: HNWs are unwilling to share detailed behavioral data

-HNWs are the most educated, sophisticated, and technology-savvy people in the world at any age.
-They are aware that luxury brands have their demographics.
-And they also know that there's not much that can be personalized with demographic data.
-With behavioral data such as location data and travel history data, as well as other important real-time data, personalization and customization can be scaled.
-HNWs are very willing to share their behavioral data for personalization and even customization.
-But only if they fully trust the brand.
+High Net Worth (HNW) customers in the 2023 luxury industry are among the most informed, sophisticated and technologically savvy people in the world.
+They are aware that luxury brands have access to their demographic data.
+However, also recognize that demographic information alone is not enough to enable personal customization.
+They understand the value of behavioral data such as location history and travel history, as well as other relevant real-time data that can enable scalable personalization and customization.
+HNWs are quite willing to share their behavioral data for personalization and even customization, but only if they can fully trust the brand.

-They therefore not only trust, but also check.
-You want solid guarantees.
-Cybersecurity is the be-all and end-all.
-First, they insist that luxury brands only access the insights necessary for personalization.
-And only if necessary.
-Second, they want luxury brands to guarantee that their data will never be shared, sold, or given to any third party.
-After all, they expect luxury brands to reward them with truly personalized, unique, exceptional, real-time experiences and other perks for accessing the data.
-Otherwise, they say, it's pointless.
+They not only assume this trust, but they also check it carefully.
+They demand solid data protection guarantees and place particular emphasis on cybersecurity.
+First, they expect luxury brands to only access the necessary information for personalization and only do so when necessary.
+Second, they require luxury brands to guarantee that their data will never be sold or shared with third parties.
+After all, they expect true personalization, exceptional real-time experiences and other exclusive benefits from luxury brands in return for access to their data.
+Otherwise, they view data sharing as meaningless.

 Myth #5: Our Customer Lifetime Value metrics are accurate

-Unfortunately, even in 2023, most luxury brands still use frequency, novelty and monetary value (RFM) to define customers and extrapolate from there.
-If they measure such an important metric at all.
-Luxury brands tend to leave out a large part of the equation.
-First, luxury brands assume that HNWs will stop buying as they age.
+Unfortunately, even in the luxury industry in 2023, most luxury brands still rely on the classic metrics of frequency, recency and monetary value (RFM) to define their customers and draw conclusions from there.
+If they use such important metrics at all.
+Luxury brands often overlook a significant portion of the total bill.
+First, they often incorrectly assume that high net worth (HNW) customers no longer make purchases as they age.

-Second, lifetime value (LTV) calculations never factor high-value customer referrals into the equation.
-They fail to measure the key driver of luxury goods or service outcomes and connect them to the right customer.
+Second, lifetime value (LTV) calculations rarely include the crucial component of high-quality customer recommendations in the equation.
+In doing so, they fail to measure the most essential influencing factor on the success of luxury goods or services and link them to the right customers.

-Third, behavior-based proxies are highly predictive, accurately measuring LTV based on behaviors such as: B. Detailed engagement on a website and other brand loyalty behaviors.
-Measuring LTV in today's dynamic world requires rapidly evolving science and data access.
-Unfortunately, most luxury brands are still living in the LTV Stone Age.
+Third, behavioral approximation models provide a highly reliable method for accurately measuring LTV based on behaviors such as: B. extensive engagement on a website and other engagement activities.
+Capturing LTV in today's dynamic world requires access to constantly evolving science and data sets.
+Unfortunately, most luxury brands are still living in the LTV Stone Age in this regard.

 Luxury Myth #6: Generative AI offers a competitive advantage

-It is crucial for luxury brands to develop direct, ethical and legal relationships with their HNW and UHNW customers that provide them with important insights.
-Whoever has the best access to data and uses it creatively wins, and big time, says Milton Pedraza, CEO of the Luxury Institute.
-The AI competitive advantage myth is currently being forcefully sold by every tech company looking to hype their stock market value.
-The mission of a luxury brand is to protect, enhance and promote the best interests of its customers and shareholders, not those of the mythologists.
+It is critical for luxury brands to build direct, ethical and legal relationships with their High Net Worth (HNW) and Ultra High Net Worth (UHNW) customers that provide valuable insights.
+Milton Pedraza, CEO of the Luxury Institute, emphasizes that whoever has the best access to data and uses it in creative ways wins at scale.
+The myth of AI competitive advantage is currently being spread by technology companies that want to increase their stock market value through hype.
+However, the role of a luxury brand is to protect, enhance and promote the interests of its customers and shareholders, not to follow the mythologists.

 Myth #7: Training programs teach teams how to master HNW relationships

-Instead, it lags behind even B2B firms when it comes to investing in the critically required human emotional intelligence skills.
-Great luxury products and services can lead to short-term transactions.
-In stark contrast, relationships can create human connections, precious memories, and lasting joy that lead to lifelong loyalty, word of mouth, and referrals.
+Ironically, in 2023 the luxury industry is even lagging behind many B2B companies when it comes to investing in the essential human skill of emotional intelligence.
+While great luxury products and services may lead to short-term transactions, relationships have the potential to create human connections, treasured memories and long-lasting joy.
+These in turn lead to lifelong customer loyalty, positive word of mouth and referrals.

-Luxury free from myths - chance for innovation and future success
+Luxury industry 2023 free of myths - opportunity for innovation and future success

-Luxury myths are rampant today, and most experts who propagate these myths lack empathy.
-For example, because they've never experienced luxury from the perspective of HNW and UHNW customers, says Milton Pedraza, CEO of the Luxury Institute.
-Luxury is and remains one of the greatest opportunities for innovative brands to bring the best of something to people with humanity and joy.
-If you don't serve the rapidly evolving stated and unexplained needs and wants of your HNW and UHNW customers, who make up 70-80% of your sales, you are destined to become a commodity and irrelevant.
-Especially in the age of generative AI.
+Today, luxury myths are widespread, and many of the experts who spread these myths lack empathy.
+An example of this is that they have often never experienced luxury from the perspective of high net worth (HNW) and ultra high net worth (UHNW) customers, as noted by Milton Pedraza, CEO of the Luxury Institute.
+In the 2023 luxury industry, luxury remains one of the most significant opportunities for innovative brands to offer people the best of the best with humanity and joy.
+If you don't meet the rapidly evolving, spoken and unspoken needs and desires of your HNW and UHNW customers - who make up 70-80% of your revenue - then you risk sinking into a world of interchangeability and irrelevance. especially in the age of generative AI.

 NEWSLETTER